Jake McCarthy Player Props: Diamondbacks vs. Cardinals

 Jake McCarthy At The Plate

-- McCarthy is batting .250 with five doubles, five triples, two home runs and 21 walks.
+- McCarthy has five doubles, five triples, two home runs and 21 walks while batting .246.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.